endymion1818/deliciousreverie/src/pages/post/hugo-theme-delicious-reverie.md

-+++
+---
-date = "2018-02-10T15:21:21+01:00"
+categories:
-draft = false
+- hugo
-title = "Hugo theme - Delicious Reverie" description = "Recently someone reached out to ask if they could use my theme that I use on deliciousreverie.co.uk on their site.
-So I've decided to release this theme to the public, albeit with a few changes." categories = [
+date: "2018-02-10T15:21:21+01:00"
-  "hugo"
+description: Recently someone reached out to ask if they could use my theme that I use on deliciousreverie.co.uk on their site.
+So I've decided to release this theme to the public, albeit with a few changes.
-]
+draft: false
-tags = [
+tags:
-    "theme authoring",
+- theme authoring
-    "go"
+- go
-]
+title: Hugo theme - Delicious Reverie
-+++
+---

 **Recently someone reached out to ask if they could use my theme that I use on deliciousreverie.co.uk on their site.
 So I've decided to release this theme to the public, albeit with a few changes.**